 Originally published in 1937 as a limited edition, 24-volume collection by Nonesuch Press, the Nonesuch Dickens collection was the “most complete and handsome” set of Dickens’ works ever printed.
 The books were printed from the original woodblock and steel plates used by the original publisher, Chapman & Hall.

-This collection from Overlook Press reproduces the original elegance of these beautiful editions.
-Each book is printed on natural cream shade high quality stock.
-They are quarter bound in bonded leather with cloth sides, include a ribbon marker and feature special printed endpapers.
-Each book is wrapped in a protective, clear acetate jacket.
-Not only are these books exquisitely designed for collections, they are a pleasure to read.
+This collection from Overlook Press reproduced the original elegance of the original editions.
+Each book was printed on natural cream shade high-quality stock.
+They were quarter bound in bonded leather with cloth sides, included a ribbon marker, and featured special printed endpapers.
+Each book was wrapped in a protective, clear acetate jacket.
+Not only are these books exquisitely designed for collections, but they are also a pleasure to read.